A Journey from Medical School and Law School to the Monastery : My Resolve after Meeting Master Huijing

 The next morning, after I had arrived at the Dharma-site, I woke up early planning to wait for Master Huijing at his room door so that I could talk to him about the current situation in Malaysia.
 I had never met or contacted Master Huijing before, so he definitely would not have known me.

 Unexpectedly, as soon as Master Huijing saw me, he said: “You have been studying Buddhism at such a young age and have been saved by Amitabha Buddha.
 You should come forward and do something for Pure Land Buddhism.
-You are so young; it would be good to propagate Dharma as a monk.”
+While you are so young, it would be good to propagate Dharma as a monk.
+Do not disappoint Amitabha Buddha; do not waste your youth.”
 To be honest, I was surprised when I heard this.
-The first words Master Huijing said were asking me to take the tonsure.
+It was the first time I met Master Huijing and the first words Master Huijing said were asking me to take the tonsure.

 On the other hand, I thought: “It is probably that the proper yuan finally comes.”
 I had been preparing for a while to be a monk, and I had gotten used to a simple life like a monk.
 There was no decoration in my place.
 I didn’t participate in any entertaining activities, nor did I make any relationship on purpose.
 My college friends were dating, but I cut off any possibility of it.
 After school work, I read sutras, recited Amitabha, and worked voluntarily in the Buddhist chapel.
 For me, studying in school was like a part-time job; studying Buddhism was my full-time job, ha!
 Inside my heart, there was nothing more delightful than reciting Amitabha Buddha and encouraging people to do so.
 Like Master Jingzong said: “Only Amitabha Buddha can give us true happiness.”